Rithvik2000/Verilog-Code-for-Single-Precision-32-bit-Floating-point-ALU/README.md

 # Verilog code for single Precision 32 bit Floating point ALU
 This ALU performs Arithmetic operations like Addition, Subtraction, Multiplication, Division on Two 32-bit Floating Point Numbers.
-It also computes Natural Logarithm of a given number.

 The following are the opcodes for different operations.
 ////////////// 001 = Addition